baikalgroup/arrow/docs/source/developers/guide/step_by_step/pr_lifecycle.rst

-If it still takes too long to get merged, do not hesitate to remind maintainers in the comment section of the pull request and post reminders on the JIRA ticket also.
+If it still takes too long to get merged, do not hesitate to remind maintainers in the comment section of the pull request and post reminders on the GitHub issue also.

 How to get your pull request to be reviewed?
 --------------------------------------------

 Arrow maintainers will be notified when a pull request is created and they will get to it as soon as possible.
-If days pass and it still had not been reviewed go ahead and mention the reporter of the JIRA issue or a developer that you communicated with via JIRA comments, mailing list or GitHub.
+If days pass and it still had not been reviewed go ahead and mention the reporter of the GitHub issue or a developer that you communicated with via mailing list or GitHub.

 To put a **mention** in GitHub insert @ in the comment and select the username from the list.